CSNN Alumni Disciplinary Process

 - The Committee shall determine the substance and, to the extent immediately practicable, the background of the complaint and report the matter to the Member, Complainant and the Board as outlined in these Guidelines or in the Disciplinary Process Policy.

-- When the Committee, on its own initiative or as a result of a complaint, determines that there is a cause for examining a particular alleged practice a Member, it shall launch an official investigation into the alleged complaint of professional misconduct.
+- When the Committee, on its own initiative or as a result of a complaint, determines that there is a cause for examining a particular alleged practice, it shall launch an official investigation into the alleged complaint of professional misconduct.

-- The Committee consists of three senior board members.
+- The Committee consists of at least two board members.
 The Committee may engage the assistance of other persons as the Board may authorize.

 - If the Committee finds that there is not a sufficient basis for proceeding, it shall recommend that there be no further action.